 Error installing cocoapods: Failed to build gem native extension

-Have you been trying to install cocoapods on your Mac and getting this error?
+Have you been trying to install cocoapods on your Mac and getting this “Failed to build gem native extension” error?

 Building native extensions.
 This could take a while...
 ERROR: Error installing cocoapods: ERROR: Failed to build gem native extension.

 This is a common issue people face when trying to install cocoapods on a Mac that doesn’t have a proper Ruby development environment.
 This particular error is usually due to one or more of these issues:

 - You’re using the version of Ruby that came preinstalled on your Mac (known as the system Ruby)

 - You have missing or broken development tools

 To find out whether or not you’re using the system Ruby, run this command: